Ms. Caroline Kennedy (District 8, West)

 The Assistant Director of the Center for Mathematics, Science and Technology at UNC Charlotte.
 She has been involved in designing and implementing K-12 science teacher professional development for over 12 years.
 Alisa has taught elementary science methods at UNC Charlotte in the College of Education.
 Her work has included the design of 10-day science institutes including, groundwater, geographic information system, water quality, and field botany.
 She is a facilitator for GLOBE (Global Learning Observations to Benefit the Environment), Project WET, The Leopold Project, It’s Our Water, and other environmental education curricular programs.
 She has organized Advanced Placement Science Alliances for high school teachers and a Middle School Alliance for middle grade teachers to discuss science content and instructional strategies.
 She received her B.A. from Depauw University and her Masters of Science at Purdue University.
 Prior to her work in science education, she provided environmental regulatory and technical assistance educational outreach at Purdue University, the Illinois Department of Natural Resources, and as director of the Environmental Assistance Office for Small Business at UNC Charlotte.

-Dr. Warshaw has been at the North Carolina School of Science and Mathematics since 1985.
-In 1986 he received the Science Teaching Achievement Recognition Award from the National Science Teachers Association.
-He retired in June, 2015 from his position of Vice Chancellor for Academic Programs, having served in that capacity since 1992.
-Previously he was a biology instructor, teaching courses in genetics, ecology, and research in biology, as well as being Head of the Science Department.
-In addition to his administrative duties, he teaches two courses called “Medical Ethics and Leadership” and “Environmental Ethics and Leadership.”
-He grew up in Texas.
+Dr. Warshaw was at the North Carolina School of Science and Mathematics from 1985 until his retirement in 2015.
+He served the school as a Biology teacher, Head of the Science Department and Vice Chancellor.
+He taught courses in genetics, ecology, and research in biology; and two courses called “Medical Ethics and Leadership” and “Environmental Ethics and Leadership.”
+He also helped rebuild the Student Academy of Science as its Executive Director from 2004 until 2015.
 He received his B.A. in Biology from Austin College in Sherman, Texas, and his Ph.D. in Biology from Yale University.
-He worked previously for the U.S. Navy while on active duty, Texas Water Quality Board, Texas Water Development Board, and Hardin [Texas] Independent School District.
+Prior to coming to NCSSM he did medical research for the U.S. Navy while on active duty, and worked for the Texas Water Quality Board, Texas Water Development Board, and Hardin [Texas] Independent School District.

-Amy Sheck teaches and is head of the Science Department at the North Carolina School of Science and Mathematics (NCSSM).
+Dr. Sheck teaches and is Dean of the Science for the North Carolina School of Science and Mathematics (NCSSM) campuses.
 Her classes include Research in Biology and a seminar in Science Communication.
 She created outreach events to encourage girls in STEM (Lean In, Women in Science) and to promote interdisciplinary interaction with the community (TEDxNCSSM).
 Outside of NCSSM, she leads the NC Student Academy of Science, supporting and providing recognition for student research projects across the state.
 She holds a Ph.D. in Entomology from North Carolina State University, a M.S. in Zoology from Univ of Maryland, and a B.S. in Natural Resources from the University of Michigan.